Dr Scilla Dyke MBE

 Working in partnership with other faiths he set up Faiths4Change, engaging local people in the transformation of their local environment.
 He also chaired DEFRA’s Independent Panel on Forestry and is most recently known for his work on the Hillsborough Independent Panel.
 The Panel’s Report led to the Attorney General ordering new inquests for the 96 victims of the Hillsborough tragedy, currently in progress, and new investigations by the IPCC and DPP.
 He is also a member of the House of Lords and a writer and broadcaster.

-You can read the oration for The Rt Revd James Jones presented by Professor Lord Alton here
+Read the oration for The Rt Revd James Jones.

 Professor Francisco Sánchez Martínez